 4. FYI - best view of the strip is from Ghost Bar at the Palms hotel - 55 storeys high and set slightly behind the strip so the view is amazing!

 5. Pool Party at any one of the hotels.
 If that's not your thing, there's tonnes of shopping.

 If time permits, a day trip to the Grand Canyon is always a must.
-Hope this helps! over 4 years ago
+Hope this helps! almost 5 years ago